 Then the beloved disciple went in.
 And he saw and believed (John 20:8).
-Apparently, the beloved disciple saw and believed, but two men were inside.
-Strangely, it is not mentioned that Simon Peter saw and believed.
-If the scribes had added the beloved disciple to the story later, it probably was Simon Peter who saw and believed.
+Apparently, the beloved disciple saw and came to faith, but two men were inside.
+Remarkably, it is not Simon Peter who saw and believed.
+If the scribes had added the beloved disciple to the story later, it probably was Simon Peter who saw and came to faith.
 An empty tomb alone would not have made him think that Jesus had risen.
 And so, he may have seen Jesus there, apparently alive.

 The Gospel of John contains a remark that you can easily overlook, ‘Though I have been speaking figuratively, a time is coming when I will no longer use this kind of language but will tell you plainly about my Father.’
 (John 16:25) Why should Jesus not speak plainly about God?
 Possibly, the scribes who redacted this gospel and performed the sex change on God have been aware of what they were doing and realised that the truth would come out one day.

 1. How Jesus Became God: The Exaltation of a Jewish Preacher.
 Bart D. Ehrman (2014).
 HarperCollins Publishers.